Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Proofs of [cap] sec:derivation-of-RW

 \paragraph{Some Bianchi equations.} Since the Bianchi equations are derived directly for the Weyl tensor $\W$, the Bianchi equations from \cite{giorgiWaveEquationsEstimates2024} holding for the null components of $\R$ (which coincides with $\W$ in the $\La=0$ case) also hold for the null components of $\W$ in the $\La\neq 0$ case.
 Therefore, we obtain from Proposition 2.4.14 in \cite{giorgiWaveEquationsEstimates2024} the following equations for $A$, $B$ and $P$:

-\paragraph{One commutation formula.} In the current case of the derivation of Teukolsky we only need $\left[ \,^{(c)}\nab_4,\,^{(c)}\DD\widehat{\otimes} \right] F$ (for $F\in\mathfrak{s}_1(\mathbb{C})$).
+\paragraph{One commutation formula.} For the derivation of Teukolsky we only need $\left[ \,^{(c)}\nab_4,\,^{(c)}\DD\widehat{\otimes} \right] F$ for $F\in\mathfrak{s}_1(\mathbb{C})$.
 According to the discussion before \zcref[cap]{lemma:commutation-formula:conformally-invariant-derivaties}, this commutator is unchanged when going to $\La>0$.
 Therefore, from \cite{giorgiWaveEquationsEstimates2024} we find

 where $\mathrm{L}(\cdot)$ is a notation used to denote any linear first order operator with coefficients being at least linear in the quantities $\Xi$, $\underline{\Xi}$, $\widehat{X}$, $\widehat{\underline{X}}$, $A$, $\underline{A}$, $B$ and $\underline{B}$.